christianalfoni/impact/docs/giving-up-react.md

 - Reactive primitives defined in a separate scope, but exposed to the component where we reconcile the user interface
 - Lifecycle hooks

-The contestants we have to break up with React is one of the other larger communities around a framework.
-Community is important.
+Even though we are trying to break out of a relationship due to the technical decisions of React, we still want a community and ecosystem.
 So the choices we have is [Vue](), [Svelte](), [Angular]() and [Solid JS]().
-We can immediately drop off Svelte and Angular as templates, compilation and custom type checking is not where we want to go. **Solid JS** does get us quite close, but there is no reconciliation in Solid JS, meaning we can not rely on the language for expressing dynamic user interfaces.
+We can immediately drop off **Svelte** and **Angular** as templates, compilation (Emphasize magic of templates) and custom type checking is not where we want to go. **Solid JS** does get us quite close, but there is no reconciliation in Solid JS, meaning we can not rely on the language for expressing dynamic user interfaces.
 That leaves us with **Vue**.
 Now, most people knows Vue for its templating language and single file component.
 But actually one tiny little change gives us everything we want.

 All Vue projects uses [Vite](), also developed by the Vue team.
 In the configuration we just have to change: